Memorials in Canada to Nazis and Nazi collaborators: Memorial at St. Michael’s Cemetery, Edmonton

-A memorial reading: For those who fought for Ukraine’s Freedom was constructed in 1976 by the former Ukrainian Waffen-SS in St. Michael’s Cemetery in Edmonton was vandalized by painting "Nazi monument to 14th Waffen SS".
-According to the Friends of Simon Wiesenthal Center, such a painting reflects the actual historical record of people commemorated by the monument.
+A memorial reading For those who fought for Ukraine’s Freedom was constructed in St. Michael’s Cemetery in Edmonton in 1976 by former members of the Ukrainian Waffen-SS division: 14th Waffen Grenadier Division of the SS (1st Galician).

+The International Military Tribunal's verdict at the Nuremberg Trials declared the entire Waffen-SS a "criminal organization" guilty of war crimes but the Canadian Deschênes Commission of October 1986 concluded this Ukrainian division should not be indicted as a group.

+In 2021 the memorial was vandalized by painting "Nazi monument to 14th Waffen SS".
+A spokesperson for the Canadian Friends of Simon Wiesenthal Center said "These monuments are nothing less than a glorification and celebration of those who actively participated in Holocaust crimes as well the mass murder of Polish civilians."
 Jewish organizations requested the removal of the damaged memorial.
 However, the Ukrainian Catholic Church called the vandalism "part of the decades-long Russian disinformation campaign against Ukraine and Ukrainians to create a false Nazi image of Ukrainian freedom fighters."
 The St. Michael’s monument is dedicated to "Fighters for the Freedom of Ukraine".
 One of its plaques is an abbreviation for the First Division Division of the Ukrainian National Army.
 On April 25, 1945, the Waffen-SS Galizien was officially reorganized as the First Division of the Ukrainian National Army, and swore a new oath of loyalty to the Ukrainian people.
 Bernie Farber of the Canadian Jewish Congress wrote that "removing this monument will require the Ukrainian-Canadian community to take a hard look at its own history."
 University of Alberta historian Jars Balan told CBC News that the history of the monument and the Shukhevych statue were "complicated", saying that some people had fought in German uniforms in order to achieve Ukrainian independence.